-KME founder Chappel Allen was very supportive of the youth in Trigg County and his son Greg, now the president, continues to strengthen that legacy.
 Community is important to any small town, and KME’s home is no different.
+KME founder Chappel Allen was very supportive of the youth in Trigg County and we’re continuing to strengthen that legacy.
 We are grateful to be able to contribute to the success that is Cadiz, KY.

 Though we have initiatives across our company and our community, much of our efforts go toward building the future of our youth.